 Offer to commit an offense: the Rivera-Sanchez rule.
 In a highly significant, unanimous en banc decision, the Ninth Circuit ruled that offering to commit a trafficking offense is not an aggravated felony, and that therefore parts of Health & S C §11360(a) and similar offenses do not constitute a controlled-substance aggravated felony under 8 USC §1101(a)(43)(B).
 U.S. v Rivera-Sanchez (9th Cir 2001) 247 F3d 905, 909.
 The court held that offering to commit an offense was not included in the statutory definition of aggravated felony, which cites only the principal offense, conspiracy, and attempt.
 8 USC §1101(a)(48)(B).
 A noncitizen who is convicted of offering to sell, transport, or distribute a drug under Health & S C §11360(a), or who has a "record of conviction" (charging papers, plea or judgment, sentence, legally defined elements of the offense) that does not indicate whether the plea was to the principal act or to offering, has not been convicted of an aggravated felony.
-For further discussion of the record of conviction, see §§48.10, 48.26.
+For further discussion of the record of conviction, see §§52.10, 52.26.
 The Rivera-Sanchez court's reasoning applies equally to Health & S C §11352(a); the court noted that the two statutes were nearly identical and overruled prior cases finding that conviction under §11352(a) necessarily constitutes an aggravated felony.
 See also Health & S C §11379(a).
 Note that offenses such as possession for sale under Health & S C §11351 do not also penalize offering and therefore would not come within the beneficial Rivera-Sanchez rule.
+For this reason, it has been held ineffective assistance of counsel not to advise a noncitizen defendant of the immigration benefit of declining a plea to possession for sale and instead pleading up to offering to sell.
+People v Bautista (2004) 115 CA4th 229, 239, 8 CR3d 862.

 ▶ Note: The reasoning and underlying precedent cited in Rivera-Sanchez support a finding that conviction of offering to commit a drug offense should not even be a basis for deportability or inadmissibility for a drug conviction.
-See Coronado-Durazo v INS (9th Cir 1997) 123 F3d 1322, cited in Rivera-Sanchez, holding that a conviction of solicitation of a controlled substance does not cause deportability as a drug conviction.
-See §48.32.
-A conviction for offering to commit a drug transaction, however, will establish inadmissibility on the grounds that the noncitizen is a person who authorities have reason to believe is or has assisted a drug trafficker.
+See §52.32.
+A conviction of offering to commit a drug transaction, however, will establish inadmissibility on the ground that the noncitizen is a person who authorities have reason to believe is or has assisted a drug trafficker.
 In contrast, offering to transport may not have this disadvantage.
-See 8 USC §1182(a)(2)(C) and discussion in §48.50.
+See 8 USC §1182(a)(2)(C) and discussion in §52.50.